-- a.
-In accordance with sections 210(a) and 214 of the Water Resources Development Act (WRDA) of 1986, Public Law 99-662, as amended by section 316 of WRDA 1990, Public Law 101-640, and section 201 of WRDA 1996, Public Law 104-303, there are authorized to be appropriated from the HMTF up to 100 percent of "eligible operations and maintenance costs."
+a.
+According to sections 210(a) and 214 of the Water Resources Development Act (WRDA) of 1986, Public Law 99-662, as amended by section 316 of WRDA 1990, Public Law 101-640, and section 201 of WRDA 1996, Public Law 104-303, there are authorized to be appropriated from the HMTF up to 100 percent of "eligible operations" and maintenance costs."
 Except as applied to the Saint Lawrence Seaway, "eligible operations and maintenance costs" means all Federal operations, maintenance, repair, and rehabilitation, including: (i) maintenance dredging reasonably necessary to maintain the width and nominal depth of any harbor or inland harbor; (ii) the construction of dredged material disposal facilities that are necessary for the operation and maintenance of any harbor or inland harbor; (iii) dredging and disposing of contaminated sediments that are in or that affect the maintenance of Federal navigation channels; (iv) mitigating for impacts resulting from Federal navigation operation and maintenance activities; and (v) operating and maintaining dredged material disposal facilities.
 The term does not include providing any lands, easements, or rights-of-way, or performing relocations required for project operations and maintenance.
-Eligible operations and maintenance costs funded from appropriations for a given FY shall be derived from the HMTF if the appropriations act for that FY so provides. - b.
+Eligible operations and maintenance costs funded from appropriations for a given FY must be derived from the HMTF if the appropriations act for that FY so provides.

+b.
 Beneficial uses of dredged material from harbor maintenance, including disposal on beaches, marsh creation, and ecosystem restoration, are considered reasonably necessary to maintenance of the harbors.
-Further, disposal of material for beneficial uses is considered a type of dredged material disposal, and the beneficial use site is considered a type of dredged material disposal facility.
-Accordingly, the Federal share of the incremental costs of beneficial uses shall be derived from the HMTF, if the applicable title in the appropriations act for the applicable FY provides that the Federal costs of eligible operations and maintenance costs or the Federal costs of the dredged material disposal facility program shall be derived from the HMTF.
-It should be noted that the costs for constructing dredged material placement facilities, providing sand mitigation, and the additional costs of beneficial use of dredged material are currently funded in the Construction (96 3122) appropriation, except that the sand mitigation for the Brevard County, Florida Shore Protection Project (North Reach Segment) is funded in the O&M appropriation under the Canaveral Harbor, Florida, project.
-See subparagraph 12.e.(4). - c.
-Funding is derived from the Harbor Maintenance Trust Fund (HMTF) and the Inland Waterways Trust Fund (IWTF) as provided in appropriations acts.
-For the funding carried into FY 2017 and the funding provided in FY 2017 supplemental appropriations, there is language to this effect in the appropriations acts providing regular (non-supplemental) funding, but not in the acts providing supplemental funding.
-Therefore, regular funding in the Operation and Maintenance (O&M), Mississippi River and Tributaries (MR&T), and Construction (C) appropriations has been derived in part from the HMTF, regular funding in the C account has been derived in part from the HMTF and the IWTF, and supplemental funding has not been so derived.
+Further, disposal of material for beneficial uses is considered to be a type of dredged material disposal, and the beneficial use site is considered to be a type of dredged material disposal facility.
+Accordingly, the Federal share of the incremental costs of beneficial uses must be derived from the HMTF, if the applicable title in the appropriations act for the applicable FY provides that the Federal costs of eligible operations and maintenance costs or the Federal costs of the dredged material disposal facility program must be derived from the HMTF.
+It should be noted that whether the costs for constructing dredged material placement facilities, providing sand mitigation, and the additional costs of beneficial use of dredged material are funded in the Construction appropriation or the O&M appropriation is a policy issue, except that consistent with the law the sand mitigation for the Brevard County, Florida Shore Protection Project (North Reach Segment) is funded in the O&M appropriation under the Canaveral Harbor, Florida, project.